-Elizabeth went to Yale University, spent a work-study year back in England, and then spent seven years getting a PhD in Folklore at the University of Pennsylvania in Philadelphia, where she held a Javits Fellowship.
-While in Philadelphia she learned to ring church bells in the English style known as "change ringing", and in 1991 she met her future husband there at a bell ringers' dinner-dance.
-Tim is English, and in 1995 Elizabeth moved to England with him, and then to Scotland in 2000, where we've been ever since.
+I went to Yale University, spent a work-study year back in England, and then spent seven years getting a PhD in Folklore at the University of Pennsylvania in Philadelphia, where I held a Javits Fellowship.
+While in Philadelphia Ilearned to ring church bells in the English style known as "change ringing", and in 1991 I met my future husband there at a bell ringers' dinner-dance.
+Tim is English, and in 1995 I moved to England with him, and then to Scotland in 2000, where we've been ever since.
 We still ring church bells every Sunday at Dunkeld Cathedral on the banks of the River Tay.

-It was Tim's enthusiasm for small planes that inspired Elizabeth to learn to fly.
-Tim got his private pilot's license in 1993 and Elizabeth got hers ten years later.
-Together they have flown in the States from Kalamazoo to New Hampshire; in Kenya they've toured from Nairobi to Malindi, on the coast, and also all over southern England and Scotland.
+It was Tim's enthusiasm for small planes that inspired me to learn to fly.
+Tim got his private pilot's license in 1993 and I got mine ten years later.
+Together we have flown in the USA from Kalamazoo to New Hampshire; in Kenya we toured from Nairobi to Malindi, on the coast, and also all over southern England and Scotland.
 Learning to fly changed the focus of my novels from Arthurian legend to aviation!

 I've now lived half my life in the UK, most of it in Scotland.
 I am a dual American/British citizen, and I am proud and grateful to call Scotland my home and to be considered a "Scottish writer", having written all but the first of my books here.
 Tim and I have two grown children who were both raised in Scotland.